a-rosenberg/cookbook/recipes/mochi-bars.md

 <br>

 ### ingredients
-- 1/2 cup mochi flour
+- 1/2 Cup mochi flour
-- 1/2 cup water or almond milk
+- 1/2 Cup water or almond milk
 - 2 Tbsp butter, sliced
 - 2 Tbsp maple syrup
-- 2 cups puffed brown rice (aka brown rice crisps)
+- 2 Cups puffed brown rice (aka brown rice crisps)
-- (optional) 1/4 cup unsweetened shredded coconut
+- (optional) 1/4 Cup unsweetened shredded coconut
 - Pinch of salt

 ### instructions
-1. Mix together mochi flour, liquid, butter, salt, and maple syrup in a large microwave-safe bowl.
-Use a large bowl to allow room for mixing in the rice and coconut later.
+1. Mix together flour, liquid, butter, salt, and syrup in a large microwave-safe bowl (large so we can mix in the rice and coconut later).
-2. Microwave the mixture covered on high (1200W) for 1 minute.
-Stir to finish melting the butter.
+2. Microwave covered on high (1200W) for 1 minute.
+3. Stir to finish melting the butter.
-3. Cook again for 2 minutes on high.
+4. Cook again for 2 minutes on high.
-4. Mix in the puffed brown rice and optional shredded coconut until evenly combined.
+5. Mix brown rice and coconut until evenly combined.
-5. Transfer the mixture to a buttered sheet pan or plain parchment paper.
-Shape into a rectangle for easy cutting.
-A 1/4 sheet pan works well.
+6. Place mixture on a buttered sheet pan or plain parchment paper in the desired shape.
+I like a rectangle that I can cut into 4 smaller rectangle bars (see photo on 1/4 pan).
-6. Let cool, then cut into bars as desired.

 ### notes
-- For portability, wrap bars in parchment paper and place them in a reusable bag like a Stasher bag.
+For a ride, I like to take a couple in a folded-over piece of parchment paper inside a Stasher bag.
-- Great for taking on rides or as a quick snack.